MarkhamLee/internet-and-iot-data-platform/etl_pipelines_nodejs/README.md

 ## Node.js ETL Pipelines

 For practice/experience building out Node.JS versions of most if not all of the ETLs I built in Python.
-Initial ones in JavaScript for POC and work out wrinkles, followed by writing the rest (plus converting initial one(s) ) to TypeScript.
+While these will primarily be written in TypeScript, will build out a couple of POC/iron out the wrinkles versions in JavaScript.